raduionita/project-chimera/README.md

 ### Needed
+- fix: wglMakeCurrent() fail on app destroy // problem w/ the loop // close + destroy called before quit
+- restructure: move `CSufrface` + `CButton` (and panels) to `CEditWindow`
+- new: `CWindowApplication` or `???` // application that is also a (main) window // can extend `CCanvas` (for game)
+- structure: app:edit
+  - create:app
+    - on:init
+      - create:context(opengl)
+      - create:window:main(edit)
+        - on:init
+          - create:surface(viewport)
+          - create:panel(controls|buttons|actions)
+      - create:scene
+    - on:idle
+      - render:scene
+        - for:each:item:in:scene
+          - item:draw
+    - on:free
+      - delete:context(opengl)
+      - delete:window(main)

 - restructure: gl* into ONE unit/folder/framework (if possible)
+- replace(use): custom types (typedef uint) instead of opengl's GLxxx types
 - oop: !!! really need an empty default constructor declared in the header
 - attach `CContext` to window(s) // by ref?!
 - create engine (using context)